When you leave a job or retire, you have to decide what to do with the money you’ve saved in your 401(k). You usually have three options:

 It’s important to make a deliberate decision about a rollover.
 Don’t let inertia make the decision for you.
 Leaving your money in your old 401(k) could cost you tens of thousands of retirement dollars, or even more.
 On the other hand, if you have an unusually high quality 401(k) plan, it can be smart to keep your money where it is.

 IRA accounts from many big brokerages usually have no annual fees.
-However, most 401(k)s charge a percentage of assets, some as high as 2% a year.
+However, most 401(k)s charge a percentage of assets, some as high as 2 percent a year.
 You can find out more about how much your 401(k) charges by asking your plan administrator or checking how it rates on Brightscope.com.

 The mutual funds inside your 401(k) or your IRA come with their own price tags, too.
 Ask your 401(k) plan administrator to break out the fees for you and compare them to what you would pay on the funds you buy in your IRA.
 Large companies sometimes get better deals on certain fund charges that you can get as an individual investor, but it is highly dependent on your provider.